 \subsection{The Baseline MoEDAL Detector at Run-3}

-The MoEDAL detector is currently being updated to continue the search fror MMs - at higher energy and at much greater luminosity ($\sim$30 fb$^{-1}$) - at LHC's Run-3 using p-p and heavy ion collisions.
-The MoEDAL detector will be redeployed at IP8 for data taking at Run-3 with some upgrades to the NTD detector geometry to improve the efficiency of the NTD detector system and the full use of the low theshold CR39 detectors, that were calibrated during Run-2.
+The MoEDAL detector is currently being updated to continue the search for MMs --- at higher energy and at much greater luminosity ($\sim$30~fb$^{-1}$) --- at LHC's Run-3 using $pp$ and heavy-ion collisions.
+The MoEDAL detector will be redeployed at IP8 for data taking at Run-3 with some upgrades to the NTD detector geometry to improve the efficiency of the NTD detector system and the full use of the low threshold CR39 detectors, that were calibrated during Run-2.
 Another improvement to the MoEDAL detector for Run-3 and HL-LHC data taking will be the use of PET NTD detectors in the NTD stacks alongside Makrofol and CR39.
-The PET threshold is sufficient to detect magnetic monopoles with magnetic charge 2g$_{D}$ and above, with much less sensitivity to LHC beam induced backgrounds.
+The PET threshold is sufficient to detect magnetic monopoles with magnetic charge 2$g_{D}$ and above, with much less sensitivity to LHC beam induced backgrounds~\cite{Bhattacharyya:2016swk}.

 Additionally, we expect to maintain, or even improve, the signal to noise ratio of the NTD detectors despite increased beam backgrounds due to enhanced luminosity.
 This is achieved by the use of Machine Learning techniques that are currently under study by the MoEDAL Machine Learning group.
 Another, contribution in this arena is the use of upgraded automatic optical scanning tables, based at the University of Helsinki, with multiple illumination and camera options.
-In this way we can also expect to ameliorate the effect of beam background induced noice in the NTD films as well as increase the speed with which we scan the NTD films.
+In this way we can also expect to ameliorate the effect of beam background induced noise in the NTD films as well as increase the speed with which we scan the NTD films.

-Additionally, we will update the TPX array by replacing TimePix2 pix devices with TimePix3 chips that can be used with the LHC clock to better understand the radiation environment in the VELO cavern.
-In addition, we anticipate that the ability of the TimePix3 chip to track multiple closely spaced particles may be useful in the detection of new physics scenarios involving large numbers of softer tracks.
+In addition, we will update the TPX array by replacing TimePix2 pixel devices with TimePix3 chips that can be used with the LHC clock to better understand the radiation environment in the VELO cavern.
+In addition, we anticipate that the ability of the TimePix3 chip to track multiple closely spaced particles~\cite{moedal-timepix} may be useful in the detection of new physics scenarios involving large numbers of softer tracks.

-\subsection{Searching for MMs in $p-p$ Collisions at Run-3 and Beyond Using the MoEDAL Detector}
+\subsection{Searching for MMs in $pp$ Collisions at Run-3 and Beyond Using the MoEDAL Detector}